photo/documentation/docs/faq/PhotoManagement.markdown

 You can click a photo while holding the _Alt_ key to select it.
 If you want to select a range of photos to edit, click the first photo while holding the _Shift_ key.
 Then click the last photo while holding _Shift_.

 ## That's pretty neat.
 Are there any other shortcuts I should know about?
 You bet!
-Press _?_ on your Trovebox site to bring up a list.
+Press _?_ on your Trovebox site to bring up a full list.

 ## How do I delete a photo?
 Visit your gallery or an album.
 Hover over the photo you want to delete.
 You'll see the title of the photo along with a few icons.
 Click the trash can to delete the photo, then confirm you want to delete the photo.